 Environmental impact analysis

 For the individual environment-related project phases or environmentally hazardous components of a project, we determine the media (soil, water, air, radiation, noise) for which potentially exist environment-related risks.
-In such cases, IABG focuses its investigations on environment-related and media-related materials, operating supply items and auxiliary material, power and emissions/immissions.
+These parts are labelled and documented.
 To conclude, we consider whether measures for protecting the environment have been taken or should be defined.
 With regard to the environment and media, the focus of the assessment is on

 - Determination of relevant legal provisions